cboyda/LighthouseLabs/Project-SQL/README.md

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

-1. This data has been manually screened prior to being imported.
+1. This data needed to be manually screened prior to being imported.
 * For example in all_sessions.pagetitle on row 448 of the csv the length of characters is 576 characters.
 Statistical Analysis of the length of all page titles shows:
 | Statistic         | Value             |